connectedcars/node-jwtutils/README.md

 Zero dependency JWT encoding and decoding for Node 6.x and 8.x

-This module only supports asymmetric encryption algorithms such as RS256, RS384, RS512, ES256, ES384 and ES512 as using symmetric encryption for JWT is really bad idea.
+This module only supports asymmetric encryption algorithms such as RS256, RS384, RS512, ES256, ES384 and ES512.
+It currently does not implement symmetric encryption as this is a really bad idea for any production use.

 ## Usage